Skip to main content

 Expand when a documented readiness check says you are ready, not just when inbound interest appears.
 Before adding markets, confirm your product and team can support localization work consistently across product, support, and operations with clear ownership and a repeatable plan.

 They change what information and experiences must be localized for each market.
 In practice, that means your backlog has to cover legal and privacy information, date, number, and currency formats, pricing and payment behavior, and customer support options.
-If a rule depends on a filing trigger, threshold, or date, add the current threshold after verification and the current effective date after verification instead of copying stale numbers into product copy or launch checklists.
+If a rule depends on a filing trigger, threshold, or date, verify the current source record before using it in product copy or launch checklists.

 The biggest one is treating localization as text replacement only.
 That is how you end up with a fragmented UI and a disorienting customer experience that drives customers away.
 Strong localization execution also helps reduce rework and user confusion.